 Organic-based or Natural Based fertilizers contain 25% organic material...the rest is synthetic.
 Plant-based, feed-grade fertilizers and good quality compost and compost tea are generally the highest quality fertilizers and help your landscape thrive without chemicals.

 5. Do you offer both Organic and Chemical Fertilizer Programs?

 Companies that do mostly chemical lawn care but offer an organic option are generally less committed to helping you reduce or eliminate chemicals in your lawn than companies who focus solely on providing an organic approach.

 Hopefully these tips will help you choose an organic lawn care company that will provide you with a beautiful lawn and peace of mind, naturally.
-If you're in Ohio, there is a good chance we can help you with our services.
-If you live outside the state of Ohio, you might consider visiting our online store.
+If you're in Ohio or Indiana, there is a good chance we can help you with our services.
+Click Here For A Free Organic Lawn Care Quote.
+If you live outside the state of Ohio or Indiana, you might consider visiting our online store.
 You can purchase products we've used and tested in our service business.
 If you really want to hire a company and can't find one in your area, give us a call and we might be able to refer someone to you or help your landscaper treat your lawn organically for you.